-20. Dr. Nagel worked with Steven Hoffberg and David P. Felsher to develop the systems and methods disclosed in the STPC patents.
+21. Dr. Nagel worked with Steven Hoffberg and David P. Felsher to develop the systems and methods disclosed in the STPC patents.
 The inventions taught in these patents relate to the secure transmission of data-for example, wherein an intermediary performs a requisite function with respect to a secure data transmission without requiring the intermediary to be trusted with the private, secure contents of the transmission and/or without requiring the intermediary to have access to the cryptographic keys required to access the protected information.
 The STPC patented systems and methods employ secure cryptographic schemes, which reduce the risks and liability of unauthorized disclosure of private information as it travels across a network.

-- 21. Mr. Hoffberg holds a Master of Science degree from the Massachusetts Institute of Technology and an advanced degree in electrical engineering from Rensselaer Polytechnic Institute.
+22. Mr. Hoffberg holds a Master of Science degree from the Massachusetts Institute of Technology and an advanced degree in electrical engineering from Rensselaer Polytechnic

+Institute.
 Mr. Hoffberg is a named inventor on sixty-seven patents in the fields of telematics, wireless ad hoc networking, image and audio signal processing, and cryptography.
-Mr. Hoffberg also spent three years in the University of Connecticut Medical School Medical Doctorate Program. - 22.
-Mr. Felsher is an appellate attorney, health care activist, and inventor.
-After graduating from MIT with a Bachelor of Science Degree in Chemistry, Mr. Felsher went on to earn an MBA from the Wharton School of Business of the University of Pennsylvania and a J.D. from Fordham Law School.
-Mr. Felsher has served as counsel to the Association of American Physicians and Surgeons, Inc. - 23.
-The STPC patents have been cited in over 550 United States patents and published patent applications as prior art before the United States Patent and Trademark Office.
+Mr. Hoffberg also spent three years in the University of Connecticut Medical School Medical Doctorate Program.

+23. Mr. Felsher is an appellate attorney, health care activist, and inventor.
+After graduating from MIT with a Bachelor of Science Degree in Chemistry, Mr. Felsher went on to earn an MBA from the Wharton School of Business of the University of Pennsylvania and a J.D. from Fordham Law School.9 Mr. Felsher has served as counsel to the Association of American Physicians and Surgeons, Inc.

+24. The STPC patents have been cited by 1,015 United States patents and published patent applications as prior art before the United States Patent and Trademark Office.10

 Companies whose patents cite the Secure Third-Party Communication Patents include:

-- Microsoft Corporation

-- Nokia Corporation

-- Apple, Inc.

-- International Business Machines Corporation